benjaminfisher/Web-Chess/README.md

 _Version 20_ - Merge optimize branch back into master. << B. Fisher 112911

 v20.1 - Removed prompts from pawn promotion.
 Move logging is glitching (logCell is incorrect after first promotion) << B. Fisher 113011

+v20.2 - Test Board is working.
+Able to drag and drop new pieces.
+Resolved check vector issues
+		(king moving to threatened square that he blocked) except for opponent pieces adjacent to the king << B. Fisher 120711